 Following the 22 day White House action to defend DACA and TPS, KRC is launching a new stage in the push for the hopes and dreams of millions of immigrant young people and their families.
-Please join us as we raise awareness in communities throughout Orange County and pressure Congressmember Mimi Walters and others to indicate interest in supporting the DREAM Act!
+Please join us as we raise awareness in communities throughout Orange County and pressure Congressmember and Senators to indicate interest in supporting the DREAM Act!

 For any questions, please contact Jung Woo Kim at jung [at] nakasec.org